OCA/website/event_fair/README.rst

 ====================

-This module extends the functionality of events to support data usually needed for fairs and allow you to know the commercial partner related to the registrant, the amount of reserved square meters, and its location in the fair.
+This module extends the functionality of events to support data usually needed for fairs and allow you to know the amount of reserved square meters and its location in the fair.

 Usage
 =====

 To use this module, you need to:

-* Go to *Marketing > Events > Registrations > Create*.
+#.
+Go to *Marketing > Events > Registrations > Create*.
-* You will see the new fields.
+#.
+You will see the new fields.

 To do BI analisys, you need to:

-* Go to *Reporting > Event > Events Analysis*.
+#.
+Go to *Reporting > Event > Events Analysis*.
-* You can use the *Commercial partner* and *Location* as row or column, and *Square meters* as measure.
+#.
+You can use the *Location* as row or column, and *Square meters* as measure.

 Credits
 =======